OpenBB-finance/OpenBB/website/content/platform/contributing/platform-development/add_data_point.md

 ---
 title: Add a new data point
 sidebar_position: 3
-description: How to add a new data point to the OpenBB Platform
+description: Learn how to add a new data point to the OpenBB Platform.
-keywords: [openbb, platform, introduction, data, contributing, documentation]
+keywords: [openbb platform, introduction, data point, contributing, documentation, provider, QueryParams, Data, Fetcher, transform, extract]
 ---

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';